Chicken Noodle Soup

 - salt and pepper , to taste

-- Add chicken broth, bay leaves and thyme.
+- Add canned chicken, chicken broth, bay leaves and thyme.
 Raise heat to high and bring the soup to a boil, skimming off any impurities that rise to the surface with a large spoon.

 - Remove Chicken.
-Using two forks, shred the chicken into bite size pieces.
+Using two forks, shred the chicken into smaller pieces.

 - Add egg noodles to the broth and bring to a boil, reduce heat to medium-low and simmer until noodles are tender.